-Downtown Dubai Property Investment 2026: Capital Value, Yields, and the Burj Premium
+Downtown Dubai Property Investment: Capital Value, Yields, a

 Downtown Dubai investment guide 2026 — gross yield 4.5–6.0%, Burj Khalifa view premium, branded residences, entry price AED 1.8M+, and who the address suits.